 If you have applied for Social Security Disability or are already receiving disability benefits, the Social Security Administration (SSA) can stop your monthly benefits if they believe that you do not qualify or no longer fit the criteria for disability.
 The SSA can make this determination in several different ways, one of which may include […]

 Can Filing for Bankruptcy Affect My Disability Payments?

 Many disabled people rely on their Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) payments to live off of when they are unable to work.
 Certain changes to a person’s situation, however, could jeopardize his or her ability to continue receiving disability payments.
 One fear is filing for bankruptcy.
 Fortunately, most SSDI and […]

-How Can a Pre-hearing Brief Help My Disability Appeal?
+How Can Seeing a Physical Therapist Help My Disability Claim?

 Qualifying for disability benefits requires suffering from a medical condition that is expected to last for a year or more.
 The medical condition must also prevent an individual from being able to work.
 However, just meeting these criteria is not enough to be eligible for disability from the Social Security Administration (SSA).
 The SSA must […]